-Florida Medallion Scholar: 3.0 weighted GPA in the above courses, \Rightarrow 75 community service hours, and a minimum score of 1,170 on the SAT 3.
-Florida Gold Seal CAPE Scholars (based on combined Critical Reading and Math sections only) or 26 on the This award can only be used to fund ACT (excluding the writing section).
+Florida Medallion Scholar: 3.0 weighted GPA in the above courses, \Rightarrow 75 community service hours, and a minimum score of 1,170 on the SAT 3. (based on combined Critical Reading and Math sections only) or 26 on the This award can only be used to fund ACT (excluding the writing section).

 Up to 2 additional credits from program.
-Initial above or in fine arts courses from the the requirements for Bright Futures; be used to raise their Bright Futures credit hours through CAPE industry GPA.
+Initial courses in the academic areas listed requirements include: Must meet all above or in fine arts courses from the the requirements for Bright Futures; student's high school transcript may earn a minimum of 5 postsecondary be used to raise their Bright Futures credit hours through CAPE industry GPA.